Qajar art: Iranian female photographers

+Popular literature

 Popular literature of the Qajar era is of high historical importance since the era itself reflects a transitional time between tradition and modernity.
 Moreover, the Qajar era represents a period when printing emerged, enabling the development of new literate genres.
 It also marked a transition from oral propagation to printed literature as a main medium of story-telling.
 While printing greatly changed the perspective of story distribution, it was not comparable to 21st-century printing capabilities.
 Lithography is a printing technic that was used in Qajar times; it was invented at the end of the 18th century but has reached Iran only in the second half of the 19th century.

-Eminent scholar and researcher of the Iranian folklore Mohammad Ja’far Mahjub contributed to the study of the Qajar literature by outlining and classifying the main topics that were present in the literature of that period.
+Eminent scholar and researcher of Iranian folklore Mohammad Ja’far Mahjub contributed to the study of the Qajar literature by outlining and classifying the main topics that were present in the literature of that period.
 These included: